 Results: Multivariate analysis showed that two SNPs located in the mineralocorticoid receptor gene were significantly associated with spontaneous preterm birth: rs17484063 (OR 0.50, p = 0.038) and rs2883929 (OR 0.49, p = 0.017), regardless of maternal age, smoking, alcohol use, educational status, and history of spontaneous miscarriage.

 Conclusion: This report demonstrates an association between mineralocorticoid receptor gene polymorphisms, rs17484063 and rs2883929, and preterm birth, supporting a role for genetics in the association between chronic maternal stress and preterm birth.
 Potentially, this information may be used to predicting the risk of having a preterm delivery.

 Christiaens, Inge; Ang, Q. Wei; Gordon, Lindsay N.; Fang, Xin; and Williams, Scott, "Two Novel Genetic Variants in the Mineralocorticoid Receptor Gene Associated with Spontaneous Preterm Birth" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 633.